KBR, Inc. (KBR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-14, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to KBR, Inc. ("KBR" or the "Company") (NYSE: KBR) have opportunity to lead the securities fraud class action lawsuit.
+22, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against KBR, Inc. ("KBR" or the "Company") (NYSE: KBR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN KBR, INC. (KBR), CLICK HERE BEFORE NOVEMBER 18, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR KBR INVESTMENTS, CLICK HERE BEFORE NOVEMBER 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?